sulu/sulu-docs/upgrades/upgrade-1.6-2.0.rst

       - Note
     * - ``src``
       - ``src``
-      - Namespace of this folder changed from empty to ``App``, has to be considered in all classes.
+      - This folder changed from the empty to the ``App`` namespace.
+Consider that in all classes.
     * - ``app/config``
       - ``config``
       - Content changed because of Symfony Flex as well.
 Instead of ``admin`` and ``website`` sub folders files are now